Loganuwu/ReadMeGenerator/README.md

   - [Tests](#Test-Instructions)
   - [Questions](#Questions)
   ## Installation
-  clone the github repo
+  clone github
   ## Usage
-  type ##node.js in your IDE terminal
+  type node.js in IDE terminal

   ## License
-  This project is covered under the MIT License
+  This project is covered under the Apache License 2.0
   ## Contributing
-  Please contribute
+  to contribute, fork the repository and send in your code for review
   ## Tests
-  run the node index.js file and try filling in the questions!
+  run index.js in the terminal and fill in your own answers
   ## Questions
   - What Language was this written in? - JavaScript
   - where is the live demo? - YouTube link in the description